 Progress update on ITU standardization for VoLTE/ViLTE

+The growth in the number of contributions and new work items in ITU-T SG17 (“Security”) is impressive (30% increase from September 2018 vs March 2018; 150 work items in ITU-T SG17 out of 800 work items of all study groups).
+Two new international standards submitted by the FIDO Alliance (‘Fast Identity Online’) to overcome the security limitations of passwords, addressing biometric authentication on mobile devices and the use of external authenticators, such as mobile devices, to authenticate Web users: FIDO UAF 1.1 (Universal Authenticator Framework 1.1) – standardized as ITU X.1277 – supports advanced biometric authentication on mobile devices; and CTAP (Client-to-Authenticator Protocol) – standardized as ITU X.1278 – enables the use of external authenticators such as FIDO security keys and mobile devices to authenticate Web users over USB (Universal Serial Bus), NFC (Near-field communication) and BLE (Bluetooth® Low Energy).

 Quantum safe communications and quantum key distribution are new study areas being tackled by ITU Study Group 13 and ITU-T Study Group 17, where also new members have joined ITU-T.

 Focus Groups are formed in response to immediate ICT standardization demands, tasked with establishing the basis for subsequent standardization work in ITU-T Study Groups.
 These groups are the place to explore new directions in ITU standardization.
 Seven ITU-T Focus Groups are currently in operation: